usaid-cs/yesterday-i-learned/random.md

+- If the user is not logged in, it's not that [you can't spoof anything](https://security.stackexchange.com/questions/184121/prevent-csrf-on-public-website-with-no-login), but rather [it might still happen if your website trusts an anonymous session to change the state of the system](https://security.stackexchange.com/a/157883).
 - If you have an XSS vulnerability, [all CSRF mitigation techniques are useless](https://cheatsheetseries.owasp.org/cheatsheets/Cross-Site_Request_Forgery_Prevention_Cheat_Sheet.html#warning-no-cross-site-scripting-xss-vulnerabilities): the malicious script can just read the CSRF token off the page.
 - The first x86-based 64-bit architecture was made by [AMD in 2003](https://en.wikipedia.org/wiki/64-bit_computing#64-bit_data_timeline).
 - Li Ka Shing, amid Hong Kong 2019 protests, posted a poem, [黄台之瓜 何堪再摘](https://www.scmp.com/news/hong-kong/politics/article/3023037/melon-huangtai-hong-kong-business-leader-li-ka-shing), or "the melon of Huangtai cannot bear the picking again".
 Other [da vinci-esque interpretations](https://twitter.com/gracehw/status/1162222858757529603) indicate he wanted China to let Hong Kong rule itself.